 It is not an easy thing to do.
 That is very positive.
 There has been much comment recently about travel, which is fair.
 It is sorted out now and I hope the messaging is very clear.

 There is something worth reflecting to the House.
-I had a fantastic conversation with one of the top advisors at the WHO.
+I had a fantastic conversation with one of the top advisers at the WHO.
 I asked him about Ireland and he could not have been more positive.
 He said it was obvious to look at what was happening and what needed to improve but he said that we are doing an incredible job, with one of the lowest rates of the disease anywhere in the world.
 He particularly singled out political solidarity.
-He said when the WHO looks around the world at the things that are important and working, Ireland is not unique but unusual in the political solidarity that has been shown right from the start in February.
-I was in opposition then and I and Deputies O'Reilly and Kelly and many others across the political spectrum got together and got the advice.
-We - that is, I and those in Sinn Féin and other parties - disagreed, we brought things to each other and discussed them.
+He said when the WHO looked around the world at the things that were important and working, Ireland was not unique but unusual in the political solidarity that has been shown right from the start in February.
+I was in opposition then.
+Deputies O'Reilly and Kelly and many others across the political spectrum and I got together and got the advice.
+Those in Sinn Féin and other parties and I disagreed, we brought things to each other and discussed them.
 We had great access to the HSE and officials and things worked.

 I wish to extend the same offer here as I did in the Dáil earlier.
 It is fair to say that in the past week or two some of the solidarity has slipped a little.
 Some of the responsibility for that lies with me.
 It may have been unavoidable with the change of Government but the level of political interaction probably slipped.
 The briefings we all had stopped.
 No decision was made about that and there was no intention, but I made an offer to the Dáil earlier and say here that we need to get those conversations going again.
 That is not to say that there should not be criticism.
 The job of Members is to challenge, give ideas and call each other out, but I am making the offer that we should engage as much as possible and maintain the solidarity, because the public looks partly to us to see how we are leading.